WayneMuirECE/CountingCars/README.md

-This application was built to handle manual traffic counting for a research project.
+This application was built to assist in manual traffic counting and vehicle classification for a research project.
 The project was designed to independently verify the accuracy of an automatic traffic counting system.